PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY BEFORE USING THIS SITE

 What’s in these terms?

-These terms apply to the use of our website www.pragmalaw.co.uk the “Pragma Law Site”.
+These terms apply to the use of our website pragmalaw.co.uk the “Pragma Law Site”.

 Who we are and how to contact us

-Pragma Law is a trading style of Austin Moore & Partners LLP (AMP).
-The Pragma Law Site is a site operated by AMP.
-AMP is a limited liability partnership, registered with number OC383149, whose registered office is at 7 The Ropewalk, Nottingham NG1 5DU.
-Our VAT Number is GB 161 0800 51
+Pragma Law is a trading style of Bridgford Law Limited (BLL).
+The Pragma Law Site is a site operated by BLL.
+Pragma Law is a business name of Bridgford Law Limited, a company registered in England with no. 9281844 and registered office at 7 The Ropewalk, Nottingham NG1 5DU.
+It is authorised and regulated by the Solicitors Regulation Authority no. 618540.

 To contact us, please email us at [email protected]